What is Tradjenta?

 Before taking this medicine

-To make sure Tradjenta is safe for you, tell your doctor if you have:
+To make sure Tradjenta is safe for you, tell your doctor if you have ever had:

 How should I take Tradjenta?

 Take Tradjenta exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Tradjenta is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.